maweiwu/stu/index.md

 V other than Set.
 For enriched categories, only the morphisms are required to live in V; for internal categories, both the objects and morphisms belong to V. Naturally, the properties of the monoidal category V play a big role in determining which aspects of ordinary category theory may be incorporated in the enriched or internal setting.
-Liang Ze Wong, The Grothendieck Construction in Enriched, Internal and 1-Category Theory, page 1.
+Liang Ze Wong, The Grothendieck Construction in Enriched, Internal and inf-Category Theory, page 1.

+258. Grothendieck构造 = 群的半直积的各种推广。参加论文：Liang Ze Wong, The Grothendieck Construction in Enriched, Internal and inf-Category Theory.